Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-YhiTxpNy9Ao.md

 ### Transcript

-> probably gonna wait, i need the coffee mug like i like in the game i play but the cover guppy is in the game you can get the coffee cup in the game get that cup get that cup, i need that cup for christmas hopefully we can get in for christmas
+> probably gonna wait, I need the coffee mug like I like in the game I play but the cover guppy is in the game you can get the coffee cup in the game get that cup get that cup, I need that cup for christmas hopefully we can get in for christmas